eldarlabs/cycle-ui/README.md

 How to use
 ----------

 The easiest way to get started is to clone the [cycle-ui-typescript-webpack](https://github.com/eldarlabs/cycle-ui-typescript-webpack) starter project.
-This includes a Cycle-UI kitchen sink demo you can browse at the [demonstration site](http://eldarlabs.github.io/cycle-ui-typescript-webpack/).
-Start modifying the starter project or get ideas for your own project.
+It includes a Cycle-UI kitchen sink demo ([demonstration site](http://eldarlabs.github.io/cycle-ui-typescript-webpack/)).
+Start modifying the starter project or get some ideas for how to use Cycle-UI in your own project.

 Note: I want to bring a proposal to Cycle-DOM to allow removal of the .DOM boilerplate.